VirtusLab/akka-serialization-helper/README.md

 ```

 There will not be exceptions during serialization but Jackson will create
-another instance of Tick instead of restoring Singleton.
+another instance of `Tick` instead of restoring the `object Tick`'s underlying singleton.

 ```scala
 actorRef !
 Tick